 - Tightly pack the waste into bottles from the bottom to the top.
 Leaving no gaps.
 Use a metal rod or wooden stick to tightly push waste into the bottle.

-- On completion, each bottle should weigh between 500g-600g.
+- On completion, each bottle should weigh no less than 400g.
 They must be firm to the touch.

 You can donate your eco-brick to help the Motherwell Community and Enviro Hub by: